christophknabe/spring-ddd-bank/README.md

 =======================
 A sample project following Domain Driven Design with Spring Data JPA

                                             (C) Christoph Knabe, 2017-03-17 ...
-2022-01-12
+2022-01-14

 In this project I am trying to apply principles of Domain Driven Design.
 In contrary to more complex DDD examples on the web I am applying here some simplifications.
-This sample application has been used for a course on Software Engineering at [Berlin University of Applied Sciences and Technology (Berliner Hochschule für Technik: BHT)](https://www.bht-berlin.de/en/).
+This sample application has been developed for a course on Software Engineering at [Berlin University of Applied Sciences and Technology (Berliner Hochschule für Technik: BHT)](https://www.bht-berlin.de/en/).

 This project uses